forhadahmed/email-connect/README.md

 - `src`
   - the combined convenience package that installs both providers for the zero-config path

-## Project Contract

-- App-specific policy does not belong in this repository.
-- Provider identity and mailbox-state evolution do belong in this repository.
-- HTTP and SDK surfaces must stay behaviorally equivalent.
-- New fidelity should land in the canonical engine first, then get exercised through both SDK and HTTP tests.

 ## Package Shapes

 You can consume `email-connect` in the simplest shape that matches your product: